 Priory of San Lorenzo

-The result of various construction phases between the 13th century and the mid-14th century, the church was expanded in the sixteenth century.
-The current facade features the classic Romanesque gabled structure, and the portal, with 14th-century forms, is made of pietra serena, topped by a brick lunette with visible fresco remains.
-The interior is covered with wooden trusses and completely plastered, and the apse, carved within the tower, preserves the 1284 frescoes by Corso i Buono depicting the Redeemer with Cherubim and the Miracle of San Giovanni Evangelista.
-At the entrance, two Gothic tempiettos from 1408 can be seen, and on one side, the chapel dedicated to San Nicola da Bari is noteworthy, frescoed with the stories of the Saint executed in 1419 by Piero di Chellino in the Florentine Late Gothic style.
+After several construction phases between the 13th century and the mid-14th century, the church was expanded in the 16th century.
+The current facade features the typical Romanesque gabled structure and a 14th-century pietra serena portal, over which you can spot a brick lunette with visible fresco remains.
+Inside, wooden trusses cover the ceiling, the walls are fully plastered and in the apse, carved within the tower, visitors can see the frescoes by Corso i Buono from 1284, which depict the Redeemer with Cherubs and the Miracle of San Giovanni Evangelista.

-In 1785, the title of San Giovanni Evangelista and its furnishings were transferred to the Dominican convent of San Niccolò, and the church became a cemetery.
+In 1785, the name of San Giovanni Evangelista and its furnishings were transferred to the Dominican convent of San Niccolò, and the church became a cemetery.

 Around it are the remains of the ancient castle of Montelupo and a viewpoint from which you can admire the panorama of the entire Lower Valdarno.